 A Brief History

 Although protected areas in Madagascar have existed since the 1950s, the environmental movement began in earnest in 1985 with an international conference of scientists, funding organisations and Malagasy government officials.
 Biologists had long known that the country was an oasis of amazing creatures and plants, but the clear felling and burning of forests all over the island was threatening these treasures.
-Concerned international donors and the Malagasy government joined together to plan a major conservation program.
+The Malagasy government joined together with concerned international donors to plan a major conservation program.

 By 1989 Madagascar had a national Environmental Action Plan, which offered a blueprint for biodiversity action for the next 15 years.
 The first step was to create a national park system, called the Association Nationale pour la Gestion des Aires Protégées (Angap; National Association for the Management of Protected Areas), and then set Angap to work on creating new parks and training staff.
 The last phase of the program, which started in earnest in the naughts, aimed to develop sustainable tourism in the country’s protected areas.

 Although not perfect, great strides have been achieved in the country’s protected areas since 1985.
-Angap changed its name to Madagascar National Parks (MNP; www.parcs-madagascar.com) in 2009 and it now manages 51 protected areas covering around 20,000 sq km.
-In total Madagascar now has more than 60,000 sq km of land (and sea) under protection.
+Angap changed its name to Madagascar National Parks (MNP; www.parcs-madagascar.com) in 2009 and it now manages 43 protected areas covering around 20,000 sq km.
+In total, Madagascar now has more than 60,000 sq km of land (and sea) under protection.

 Despite this achievement, the picture inside Madagascar's protected areas isn't all rosy.
 National parks in the northeast of the country such as Marojejy and Masoala have been subject to severe illegal logging of precious hardwoods (rosewood in particular) during the transition (2009–13), and despite the return to constitutional rule in 2014, the illegal trafficking has continued.
-Poaching of rare tortoises, lemurs and birds has also increased substantially since 2009.
+Others such as Ankarana, Ranomafana and Isalo have struggled to contain mining rushes, notably for sapphires.

 The government faces two more challenges: the sustainable management of protected areas (notably their financing, which is largely supported by international donors) and how to translate conservation efforts into economic development.
-Although local communities receive 50% of park admission fees, the government is keen to see conservation play a wider role in Madagascar's economic growth.
+Although local communities receive (in theory) 50% of park admission fees, the government and conservation organisations alike are keen to see conservation play a wider role in Madagascar's economic growth.

-Undaunted, the president called on the international community at the Sydney conference to help Madagascar meet these challenges and set his country another goal: to triple the extent of marine protected areas by the next World Parks Congress.
+Undaunted, the president called on the international community at the 2014 Sydney conference to help Madagascar meet these challenges and set his country another goal: to triple the extent of marine protected areas by the next World Parks Congress (likely to be held in 2024).

 Enlightened conservationists know that for conservation programs to succeed in poor developing nations, local people must be involved.